sawyerthemiller/request-sirius-activation/README.md

 ## Request a 3-Month Trial Activation

-Request a 3-month trial activation of your SiriusXM service for free.
+Request a 3-month trial activation of your SiriusXM service for free FIRST by making an issue.

-If I already loaded it for you but it hasn't worked, use the following link to request another signal:
+THEN, if I already loaded it for you but it hasn't worked, use the following link to request another signal:

 [Refresh Signal Link](https://care.siriusxm.com/subscribe/refresh-signal/unauthenticated-landing-page)